-When it comes to a higher thread count, the general assumption is that the fabric ends up being smoother, softer, and more durable - that is why there has been an association that high thread count sheets are better quality.
+When it comes to a higher thread count, the general assumption is that the fabric ends up being smoother, softer, and more durable – that is why there has been an association that high thread count sheets are of better quality.

 Yes, but it depends on the material.
-You can’t compare high thread count cotton with high thread count polyester - the materials are so different.
+You can’t compare high thread count cotton with high thread count polyester – the materials are so different.
 (We’ll get into this later).
-But when comparing a low thread count fabric from a high thread count, the difference would be noticeable and would definitely feel softer and more durable.
+But when comparing a low thread count fabric with a high thread count, the difference would be noticeable and would definitely feel softer and more durable.

 The difference lies in the higher range of thread counts – for example, a 500-thread count fabric being compared to a 1000-thread count, durability would be close, and the softness would be indistinguishable.

 Higher thread counts may be better, but you don’t have to get bedsheets with the highest thread counts to experience good quality.

 It’s also important to note that a higher thread count means thicker sheets, so if you sleep warm, this may not be best for you.

 As mentioned earlier, thread count matters, but it isn’t the only way to determine the quality of sheet sets.
 More than the thread count, an indicator of quality for the best sheets can also be minimal pilling, absorbency, and breathability.

 Regardless of materials, sheets are woven in different ways and patterns, with the popular type of fabrics including percale or sateen.
 However, they aren’t the only high-quality fabrics you can get your hands on, as here are some you might want to look into!

 Known for their matte appearance, percale woven sheets use a one-over-one-under weaving technique that makes them crisp and smooth to the touch.